-How to Protect Your Home Against Termites
+How to Protect Your Home Against Termites In West Palm Beach

 November 10, 2017 Termites

-There is constant talk about termites in South Florida, but that is because termites are constantly busy at work.
+There is constant talk about termites in West Palm Beach and throughout Florida, but that is because termites are constantly busy at work.
 Termites cause over $5 billion in damage to homes a year across the United States and the damage is expected to increase.
 With active hurricane seasons and an increase in warmer weather, reproduction sites are becoming more and more attractive for these termites.
 Even spots within concrete buildings have areas attracting termites, according to John Paige, a research entomologist with Bayer Environmental Science.
 Termites will eat anything that contains cellulose.
 This includes paper on drywall, books, backing of carpeting, and more.

 The two major termites causing damage in the South Florida are the subterranean termites and the drywood termites.
 Drywood termites will live in their food source, commonly found in attics, and subterranean termites need the soil and will make their way from the ground up into your home.
 You can identify drywood termites by wood dust left behind and subterranean termites can be identified by mud tubes that trail along the foundation of your home.